FatimaBOliveira/Programming-for-data-analytics/Project/README.md

 # Programming for data analytics - Project

-This subdirectory presents my project for this module.
+This directory contains my project for the module Programming for Data Analytics in the Higher Diploma in Science in Computing in Data Analytics course, [ATU Galway Mayo](https://www.gmit.ie/).

+This README follows the instructions from [Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) on how to write README files.

 ## About this project